nilhoel1/irq-preemption-test-for-EV3OSEK/README.md

-#Results in EV3OSEK with old cpu_support.S and execeptionhandler.S:
+# Results in EV3OSEK with old cpu_support.S and execeptionhandler.S:
+'''
 Task 2(0, 0, 0) start at 1.

 Task 2(0, 2, 0) end at 2005.